Skip to content

 There are a couple different ways to authenticate in Pipelines.
 The one that’s been pre-configured here is the AWS OIDC authentication method.
 In this method, authentication takes place in an AWS account with the account ID account_id, and the plan_iam_role_arn IAM role is assumed on PR creation/update, whereas the apply_iam_role_arn IAM role is assumed on pushes to the deploy branch (e.g. main).

-When the bootstrap step ran, it created an OIDC provider and IAM roles in your AWS account.
+When the bootstrap script ran, it created an OIDC provider and IAM roles in your AWS account.
 Here’s what’s happening when a CI job runs:

 1. GitHub Actions requests a short-lived token from GitHub’s OIDC provider.